 Bose offers a one-year warranty for U.S. buyers (two years in the EU) that covers manufacturer defects.

 With five hours of battery life, limited waterproofing, and good sound, the Bose SoundSport Free are a well-made entry into the fully wireless headphone market – especially if you’re a bass lover.
-Still, you can get better fully wireless headphones for cheaper.
+Still, you can get better fully

 Is there a better alternative?